-There are two types of rollover crashes, including “tripped” and “untripped.”
+There are two types of vehicle rollover crashes, including “tripped” and “untripped.”

-- Untripped – According to a 2012 study from the University of Minnesota, these types of rollovers result from a combination of “steering input, speed, and friction with the ground.”
+- Untripped – These rollovers result from driver error, a combination of “steering input, speed, and friction with the ground.”

-By educating yourself on the possible causes of vehicle rollovers, you can reduce your chances of suffering the physical, financial, and emotional impact of a severe car accident.
+By educating yourself on the possible causes of vehicle rollovers, you can reduce your chances of suffering a severe car accident’s physical, financial, and emotional impact.
 Some of the most common risk factors involved in rollovers include:

 - Speed – According to the NHTSA, excessive speeding is common with rollover crashes.
 In fact, “Some 40 percent of fatal rollover crashes involved excessive speeding,” states the NHTSA.

 - Intoxication – It is illegal to drive intoxicated in all fifty states.
-It is unlawful because alcohol significantly impairs a driver’s judgment, muscle coordination, focus, and more.
-According to the NHTSA, “nearly half of all fatal rollover crashes involve alcohol.”
+It is unlawful because alcohol significantly impairs a driver’s judgment, muscle coordination, and focus.
+The NHTSA states, “Nearly half of all fatal rollover crashes involve alcohol.”

-- Rural Roads – Rural roads tend to lack road divides and guardrails, making it difficult for drivers to regain control of their vehicles in a high-risk situation.
+- Rural Roads – Rural roads lack road divides and guardrails, making it difficult for drivers to regain control of their vehicles in high-risk situations.
 Almost 75 percent of fatal rollovers take place on rural roads.